Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## _Disclaimer_

 _This package supports API version of the service 2.0, 2.1, 2022-08-31 and 2023-07-31.
-From API version of the service 2023-10-31, it's supported in package `azure-ai-documentintelligence`.
+Service API version 2023-10-31-preview and later are supported in package `azure-ai-documentintelligence`.
 Please refer this [doc][fr_to_di_migration_guideline] for migration details._

 ## Getting started